6mile/DEFCON33-Workshop/README.md

 The 4-hour workshop will cover:

+- Intro to 6mile
 - Types of software risk: accidental vs malicious
 - Definition of malicious
+- Why is Javascript malware different?
 - Where do you find open-source malware?
-  - Create a new NPM account - Exercise #1
+  - Create a new NPM account - EXERCISE
+- How does open-source malware evade security tools?
+  - SCA not built for malware - EXERCISE
+  - SAST doesn’t help either
-- Find some malware - Exercise #2
+- Find some malware - EXERCISE
 - TVPO:  How do we threat model?
 - Open-source malware TTP’s
-  - Dependency Confusion - Exercise #3
+  - Dependency Confusion - EXERCISE
   - AI slop
-  - Typosquatting - Exercise #4
+  - Typosquatting - EXERCISE
-  - Targeting maintainers - Exercise #5
+  - Targeting maintainers - EXERCISE
-- How does open-source malware evade security tools?
-  - SCA not built for malware - Exercise #6
-  - SAST doesn’t help either
-- Why is NPM the most malicious registry in the world?
-- Open-source malware archetypes (11-11.40am)
+- Open-source malware archetypes
-  - Analysing new malware - Exercise #7
+  - Analysing new malware - EXERCISE
-- Threat actor profiles (11.40-12)
+- Threat actor profiles
-- Building NPM malware - Exercise #8 (12-1pm)
+- Building NPM malware - EXERCISE
   - Creating your own malicious package on NPM
   - Obfuscation
   - Increasing package downloads
+- How to be better going forward
 - Resources

 ## Workshop Tools

 ### Additional Resources